McDonnell 119

-The McDonnell 119/220 is a business jet developed and unsuccessfully marketed by McDonnell Aircraft in the late 1950s and early 1960s.
+The McDonnell 119, later redesignated the 220, is a business jet developed and unsuccessfully marketed by McDonnell Aircraft in the late 1950s and early 1960s.
 Its configuration is unique for this type of aircraft, with four podded engines underneath a low wing.
 It is the only airplane built by McDonnell Aircraft to be marketed to civil buyers prior to the company's merger with Douglas Aircraft to form McDonnell Douglas.
 The jet could be outfitted for 10 passengers in a luxury executive configuration and could carry as many as 29.